wilgaboury/sbdb/explain.md

 # Turning the Filesystem into a Database

 This article is an introduction to and explanation of SubsidiaDB.
-Features, usage, and precise implementation details will not be covered thoroughly; instead, we will gradually explore the systems and intuitions behind how it works.
+Usage and precise implementation details will not be covered; instead, we will gradually explore the systems and intuitions behind how it works.
 It's important to know where we are headed, so to reiterate the tagline: SubsidiaDB is a transactional, concurrent, embedded database that utilizes the filesystem as its storage engine.

 ## File Locking